-There is a Discipline Committee to deal with these breaches of discipline.
+There is a Discipline Committee to deal with breaches of discipline.
 The range of penalties that may be applied for breaches of discipline together with the detail of these and other disciplinary regulations are contained in the booklet -"Student Rules" available online.
-Staff and students should be familiar with this booklet which can also be obtained from the Students Union Office.
+Students should be familiar with this booklet which can also be obtained from the Students Union Office.

-Many issues of discipline arise at Departmental level which, do not justify their reference to the Discipline Committee.
 The UCC policy on plagiarism is available online.

 The Cork University Business School has produced guidelines on presentation and referencing of student assignments which students should refer to when writing essays, projects, dissertations and other submitted material.